pneyrinck/corecontrol/README.md

   mixer:{
     identifier:'mixer',
     name:'Mixer',
-    controls: {},
     tracks:[
         {
-        track1:{
           identifier:'track',
           name:'Track 1',
           controls: {
             'fader':{...},
             'pan':{...}
         },
-        track2: {
+        {
           identifier:'track',
           name:'Track 2',
           controls: {
             'fader':{...},
             'pan':{...}
         },
         ....
-      },
     ]
   }
 }
-}
 ```

 Why organize modules using sub-modules and arrays?
 For one thing, it lets us write code that is object oriented, structured, modular and reusable.
 Another thing is that we can use JSON path and JSON patch standard technologies to reference data.
 A JSON path lets us refer to any property.
-For example: /cooldaw/mixer/tracks/0/track/controls/fader/valueNumber.
-Looks a lot like an OSC control address, huh?
-Yes it does.
+For example: /mixer/tracks/4/track/controls/fader/valueNumber.
+It looks a lot like an OSC control address, right?
+Yes it does!
 Just like OSC we have readable paths for control addresses.
 Unlike OSC though, CC messages do not have to send the address as a long string in the message.
 A CC message can be very tiny so that fast realtime systems can operate with thousands of controls changing at the same time.
+Core Control translates CC paths and OSC addresses to provide backwards compatibility.
+In this example, the CC path '/mixer/tracks/4/track/controls/fader/valueNumber' maps to an OSC address '/mixer/tracks/4/track/fader' and floating point OSC value.

 ###### The Controls Object And Meters Object